dcrommie/walbrook/src/markdown-pages/index.md

 subtitle: Independent financial advice and wealth management
 thumbnail: ../src/images/family.png
 title2: Independent provider of financial advice to private clients and their families
-desc1: Our investment philosophy has its origins in global wealth management and an open architecture approach to financial advice.
-desc2: We focus on providing high-quality strategic advice and incorporating investment, risk and lending solutions from third parties into a cohesive plan.
-desc3: We use best practices to help you with planning, investments, wealth protection and navigation of change over the long term.
+desc1: >-
+  We are 100% independent from banks and product providers, which means that we are free to act in our clients’ best interests.

+  Our advice and execution can be tailored in the best way in order to meet your investment objectives and to realise your vision.
+desc2: Our breadth of knowledge with origins in global wealth management, combined with our flexible, fair, and transparent fee structure allows us to determine the most appropriate, comprehensive solutions for our clients.
+desc3: We are small enough to care about and to meet the personalised needs of our clients, and savvy enough to have created excellent key partnerships with local and international experts.
 services: Our services
 servicestitle: Creating wealth and planning for change over the long term
 service2: Retirement Planning